iotics-live/iotics-Controller/iotics/README.md

 ## Installation *(Iotics requires both the add-on and the companion app to function)*
 - **Method 1: Installation via Companion App *(Recommended)***
 When you download and install the companion app, it automatically scans for existing Home Assistant servers upon its initial launch.
 If a server is detected, the app provides an option to install the Home Assistant add-on directly, automating the setup process.
+Download the Iotics Companion App:

    - **[Download on the App Store](https://apps.apple.com/us/app/iotics-for-home-assistant/id1534768325)**
    - **[Get it on Google Play](https://play.google.com/store/apps/details?id=live.iotics.iotics&pli=1)**